crashinvaders/gdx-texture-packer-gui/README.md

-This is a GitHub pages related branch that now is primary used for an extension module hosting.
+This is a GitHub pages branch that now is primarely used for an extension module hosting.